 Sometimes you just need to be fancy so I used heirloom carrots for this recipe but your regular orange carrot will do just the same.
-I love to pan-roast vegetables when I can over roasting in the oven simply because by the time my oven warmed up I could have been done.
+I love to pan-roast vegetables when I can versus roasting in the oven simply because by the time my oven warmed up I could have been done.

-Time is precious and as a mom, with two kids I am always on the go so when I can make something easier, faster and with less mess.
-Well, that is going to be my mission Operandi!
+Time is precious and as a mom, with two kids.
+I am always on the go.
+So when I can make something easier, faster and with less mess well, that is going to be my mission Operandi!
 This recipe is done all in one pan, less time, less mess….a winner in my mind!

 Once the carrots are washed and all as uniform in size as possible simply throw all the ingredients in the pan over medium heat.
 Cover the pan with a lid and let simmer for about 10 minutes and then lift the lid and let simmer for another 10 or so minutes or until the carrots are fork-tender.
 Serve immediately.